CakesGalore1/MyAnimeListCSVgenerator/README.md

 - progress_increment is a float 0<x<1, which will display the percentage of completion our function is per update progress_increment times

-Since the make_csv function takes a very long time to run, instead of updating our dataset by gathering all of the data over again, we can simply make a new .csv file with only the enteries newer than what enteries our old csv file and combine the old and new files to make our updated dataset.
-While this might not account for changes in values of old enteries, most of those numbers only fluxuate by a negligible amount and saves a great deal amount.
-We have a function combine_csv which can do this.

-combine_csv takes in 3 arguments: csv1, csv2, filename
-- csv1 is a string which is the name of the first .csv file, which will be the top of the two .csv files.
-This .csv file should have a header with the column names.
-- csv2 is a string which is the name of the second .csv fie, which will be the bottom of the two .csv files.
-This .csv file shoud NOT have a header with the column names.

 Next, we read our .csv file into a pandas dataset and hand that into the AnimePredictor object as a parameter.
 The AnimePredictor class has many functions for data treating, making the predictive models, and getting our final result.